oracle/graal/docs/reference-manual/native-image/Options.md

 ---
 # Native Image Options

-The `native-image` builder needs to provide the classpath for all classes using the `-cp` option followed by a list of directories or JAR files, separated by `:`.
+To ahead-of-time compile your Java application into a native executable, provide the classpath for all classes using the `-cp` option followed by a list of directories or JAR files, separated by `:` to the `native-image` builder.
-The name of the class containing the `main` method is the last argument, or you can use `-jar` and provide a JAR file that specifies the `main` method in its manifest.
+The name of the class containing the `main` method should be the last argument, or you can use `-jar` and provide a JAR file that specifies the `main` method in its manifest.

 The syntax of the `native-image` command is: